 If it’s longer — and needs to be done in person — make that call or email ASAP to arrange the conversation for sometime in the next 48 hours.

-If the conversation is better done in person, be certain you’re in a location where you can talk openly, without worrying people are eavesdropping.
+Usually a tough conversation is better done in person.
+So be certain you’re in a location where you can talk openly, without worrying people are eavesdropping.

 Admit that talking about a difficult subject can be uncomfortable, but you’d rather have a difficult, loving, healthy conversation now – instead of a decaying, untruthful, unhealthy relationship later.